 We further compute the alignment loss and uniformity loss as defined in \citet{Wang2020UnderstandingCR} to measure the quality of the sentence embeddings:

 where $p_{pos}$ is all positive data and $p_{data}$ is the data distribution. $\mathcal{L}_\text{align}$ denotes the expected distance between embeddings of the positive pairs of data, while $\mathcal{L}_\text{uniform}$ indicates how uniformly the embeddings are distributed.
 For both losses, lower numbers indicate better performance.

-As shown in \cref{fig:align-uniform}, as the models scale up, both the encoder-only and encoder-decoder model decrease the uniformity loss with only a slight increase in the alignment loss.
+As shown in \cref{fig:align-uniform}, when models scale up, both the encoder and encoder-decoder models decrease the uniformity loss with only a slight increase in alignment loss.